Richard-Sti/csiborgtools_public/README.md

 # CSiBORG Tools

-A compendium of tools for analysing the suite of Constrained Simulations in BORG (CSiBORG) simulations.
+Tools for analysing the suite of Constrained Simulations in BORG (CSiBORG) simulations.
+The interface is designed to work with the following suites of simulations:
+- CSiBORG1 dark matter-only RAMSES simulations (full support),
+- CSiBORG2 dark matter-only Gadget4 simulations (planned full support),
+- Quijote dark matter-only Gadget2 simulations (partial support), however with little effort it can support other simulations as well.

+## TODO
+- [ ] Add full support for CSiBORG2 suite of simulations.
+- [ ] Add SPH field calculation from cosmotools.

+## Adding a new simulation suite

+box units
+paths
+readsim
+halo_cat